gibixcomputing/home-assistant-purpleair/README.md

 To find a sensor to integrate:

 1. Look at the [PurpleAir Map][1].
-2. Find and click an available _outdoor_ station (indoor won't do you any good).
+2. Find and click an available station.
-3. In the station pop up, click on "Get This Widget".
+3. In the station pop up, right click on "Get This Widget" and copy the link.
-4. Right-click the "JSON" link at the bottom of the black box and copy the link.
 (Copy Link Location, et al.)
-5. Go to Home Assistant and go to the Integrations Page.
+4. Go to Home Assistant and go to the Integrations Page.
-6. Add the PurpleAir integration.
+5. Add the PurpleAir integration.
-7. Paste the link and finish.
+6. Paste the link and finish.

 You'll have two entities added: an `air_quality` entity and a `sensor` entity.
 The air quality fills out all available values via the state